w3f/Grant-Milestone-Delivery/deliveries/prosopo-milestone-2.md

 ### 2 Demo Website

 [https://nft.demo.prosopo.io](https://nft.demo.prosopo.io) is a fully fledged NFT marketplace that demonstrates how the captcha UI works in a website and in a contract simultaneously.
-The website is protected by captcha UI - the "Select All" images captcha.
-The PSP34 contract in the background is protected by the protocol smart contract by using the `is_human` function.
+The website is protected by a captcha user interface - the "Select All" images captcha.
+The PSP34 contract in the background is protected by the [protocol](https://github.com/prosopo-io/protocol) smart contract by using the `is_human` function.

 ### 3 Integration Scripts